thautwarm/MLStyle.jl/README.md

 - \* Modern Ways about AST Manipulations

     MLStyle.jl is not a superset of MacroToos.jl, but it provides something useful for AST manipulations.
-Furthermore, in terms of extracting sub-structures from a given AST, using expr patterns and AST patterns could spped code up by orders of magnitude.
+Furthermore, in terms of extracting sub-structures from a given AST, using expr patterns and AST patterns could speed code up by orders of magnitude.

 ## Installation, Documentations and Tutorials